ydb-platform/ydb/ydb/docs/en/core/cluster/system-requirements.md

    {{ ydb-short-name }} health and performance weren't tested on any types of virtual or network storage devices.

+   When planning space, remember that {{ ydb-short-name }} uses some disk space for its own internal needs.
+For example, on a medium-sized cluster of 8 nodes, you can expect approximately 100 GB to be consumed for a static group on the whole cluster.
+On a large cluster with >1500 nodes, this will be about 200 GB.
+There are also logs of 25.6 GB on each Pdisk and a system area on each Pdisk.
+Its size depends on the size of the Pdisk, but is no less than 0.2 GB.

 ## Software configuration {#software}

 A {{ ydb-short-name }} server can run on servers with Linux kernel 4.4 or higher.